holistic-web/toolbox/README.md

 # Holistic Toolbox

 A collection of useful tools, to service all areas of development.
+Hosted at holistic-toolbox.com

 ## Contents
 Information not listed below may be found in the [`.project`](/.project) folder.